martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 end
 ```

 An SQLite database is a good choice in order to try Marten and experiment with it (since SQLite is already pre-installed on most systems).
-That being said, if you need to use another database backend (for example, PostgreSQL or MySQL), fee free to have a look at the [databases configuration reference](../development/reference/settings#database-settings).
+That being said, if you need to use another database backend (for example, PostgreSQL or MySQL), feel free to have a look at the [databases configuration reference](../development/reference/settings#database-settings).
 :::

 ## Interacting with model records

 Now that our `Article` model table has been created at the database level, let's try to make use of the Marten ORM to create and query article records.

-To do so, we can laungh the [Crystal playground](https://crystal-lang.org/reference/master/using_the_compiler/index.html#crystal-play) as follows:
+To do so, we can launch the [Crystal playground](https://crystal-lang.org/reference/master/using_the_compiler/index.html#crystal-play) as follows:

 ```shell
 crystal play